Applied Institutional Analysis

 Complex institutions cannot eliminate pressure.

-They can learn to redistribute it.
+They can learn to recognise how it moves.

 Email usBook PurchaseImpressum